 Activities: Another part of your grade is comprised of completing 3 activities.
 These activities are designed to be fun, interactive, and will help reinforce material we cover in that particular module.
 The first activity will be in Module 1 and will be a True/False quiz that will assess your knowledge of current legal issues.
 After you take the Legal Knowledge quiz you will discuss your reaction to your performance in a discussion post and it is this discussion post that is graded.
 The second activity will be in Module 6 and will consist of you categorizing killers into the different types based on their criminal acts and motivations.
 The third activity will consist of you role playing as an Eyewitness Expert and will consist of you working on a mock case with an AI attorney chat bot.
+The fourth activity will consist of you role playing as a jury consultant and will consist of you conducting voir dire with an AI chat bot to select a jury.
 More details about each of these will be provided at the beginning of their respective modules.
 Please remember that you are to complete these activities independently and any violation of the academic code of conduct on discussion posts (e.g., plagiarism, working with others on the activity, etc.) will result in a course grade penalty of one letter grade and completion of an ethical decision making/plagiarism training course.
 However, if you have a prior history of misconduct then misconduct will result in an E grade in the course.
 Activities will be available at the beginning of the module and will be due at the end of that module (i.e., Sunday at 11:59pm (EST)).
-The legal knowledge activity will be worth 9 points, serial killer activity will be worth 16 points, and the Eyewitness Role Play activity will be worth 30 points.
+The legal knowledge activity will be worth 9 points, serial killer activity will be worth 16 points, the Eyewitness Role Play activity will be worth 30 points, and the Jury Selection Role Play activity will be worth 24 points.